S. Ramadoss

+Early life

+Ramadoss was born on 25 July 1939 in Kilsiviri (also spelled Keezhsiviri) village, Villupuram, Madras Presidency (now Tamil Nadu) to Sanjeevi Rayar Gounder and Navaneetham Ammal.
+They belonged to the Vanniyar community and were farmers.

 Vanniyar reservation protest

 In 1987, the Vanniyar Sangham under Ramadoss organized the 1987 Vanniyar reservation agitation demanding MBC status for Vanniyars.
 At the peak of the protests, the state was paralysed for a week when lakhs of trees were felled, highways blocked and damaged and more than 1400 houses of the Dalit community burned down.
 The police under the M G Ramchandran (MGR) led AIADMK government shot down 21 protestors.
 Later in 1989, the DMK government under M. Karunanidhi granted them 20 percent reservation under the Most backward class.
 The Pattali Makkal Katchi, founded by S. Ramadoss on 16 July 1989, emerged from these protests.

 Controversy

 Threatening journalists

-S Ramadoss is known for using unparliamentary language in press meets and public meetings.
+S. Ramadoss is known for using foul language in press meets and public meetings.
 In June 2019 he stoked a controversy, saying that he would kill journalists who question him about hundreds of trees cut down by his party workers during his arrest by the J Jayalalithaa government.
 He said, "if we protest again we will not cut trees but hack down those who ask these questions, and throw their mangled bodies across the road."
 He also called the journalists "dogs" and "Kammanati pasanga", a derogatory phrase used for 'son of widow'.